-Cardiff Bay Visitors Centre also known as ‘The Tube’ due to its modern design can be found at Harbour Drive, and offers a fascinating journey through Cardiff's maritime history and regeneration as well as providing panoramic views across the bay.
+The Cardiff Bay Visitors Centre also known as ‘The Tube’ due to its modern design can be found at Harbour Drive, and offers a fascinating journey through Cardiff's maritime history and regeneration as well as providing panoramic views across the bay.
 Opening hours: Monday-Friday 09:30-1800 (17:00 November-March), Saturday and Sunday 10:30-18:00 (17:00 November-March), Bank holidays 10:30-17:00.

 St Fagans National History Museum , located 4 miles west of the city centre in the grounds of St Fagan’s Castle, is one of Europe's foremost open-air museums representing the life and culture of Wales and situated in 100 acres of parkland.
 The museum also has displays of costume, daily life and farming implements.
 Open 10:00-17:00 daily.

-The National Museum Cardiff at the Civic Centre, which has fantastic displays of art, archaeology, natural history and geology as well as a changing programme of exhibitions and events.
+Another free museum in Cardiff well worth a visit is The National Museum Cardiff at the Civic Centre, which has fantastic displays of art, archaeology, natural history and geology as well as a changing programme of exhibitions and events.
 It’s open 10:00-17:00 Tuesday - Sunday and Bank Holidays .

 You’ll find a number of working art galleries exhibiting a wide variety of styles and mediums.
 The Bay Art Gallery on Bute Street promotes major exhibitions by Welsh and International Artists (open Tuesday - Saturday 11:00-17:00).
 The Albany Gallery at 74b Albany Road is a popular commercial art gallery offering a wide variety of exhibitions (open Monday -Saturday 10:00-17:00).
 And The Open Art Gallery, 123 Bute Street, promotes local art in the Cardiff area (open Monday -Friday 12:00-17:00).